.204 Ruger Ammo

 Year Event

-2020 The .204 Ruger continues to be popular among varmint hunters and long-range target shooters.
+2020 The .204 Ruger remains popular among varmint hunters and long-range target shooters, with continued development of new loads and bullets.

 2004 Commercial release of the .204 Ruger cartridge and rifles chambered for it.

-2003 Development of the .204 Ruger begins as a joint project between Sturm, Ruger & Co. and Hornady Manufacturing.
+2002 Initial development of the .204 Ruger cartridge begins as a joint project between Sturm, Ruger & Co. and Hornady Manufacturing.

 .204 Ruger Performance